All comparisonsTask Managers

 Todoist

-Things 3 fails first because advanced filters and rule-based queries are constrained.
+Things 3 fails first because it breaks when advanced filters and rule-based queries are constrained.

 Verdict